lsmhun/wage-sum-server/README.md

 # Wagesum demo appication
 Demo microservice with GO programming language.
-It can calculete the sum of salaries under manager recursively.
+It can calculate the sum of salaries under manager recursively.
 It supports CRUD functionality for employees and salaries.

 REST interface details are available [wagesum-openapi.yaml](./api/wagesum-openapi.yaml)